Asiatic cheetah: Diet

 The Asiatic cheetah preys on medium-sized herbivores including chinkara, goitered gazelle, wild sheep, wild goat and cape hare.
 In Khar Turan National Park, cheetahs use a wide range of habitats, but prefer areas close to water sources.
 This habitat overlaps to 61% with wild sheep, 36% with onager, and 30% with gazelle.

 In India, prey was formerly abundant.
 Before its extinction in the country, the cheetah fed on the blackbuck, the chinkara, and sometimes the chital and the nilgai.

 Reproduction

-Evidence of females successfully raising cubs is very rare.
+Evidence of females successfully raising cubs is scarce and breeding rarely occurs in captivity, which is also typical for other cheetah subspecies.
 A few observations in Iran indicate that they give birth throughout the year to one to four cubs.
-In April 2003, four cubs found in a den had still closed eyes.
+In April 2003, four cubs found in a den still had closed eyes.
 In November 2004, a cub was recorded by a camera-trap that was about 6–8 months old.
 Breeding success depends on availability of prey.

 In October 2013, a female with four cubs were filmed in Khar Turan National Park.
 In December 2014, four cheetahs were sighted and photographed by camera traps in the same national park.
 In January 2015, three other adult Asiatic cheetahs and a female with her cub were sighted in Miandasht Wildlife Refuge.
 Eleven cheetahs were also sighted at the time, and another four a month later.
 In July 2015, five adult cheetahs and three cubs were spotted in Khar Turan National Park.
+A female Asiatic cheetah Khorshid has successfully raised three litters of cubs and is considered the most prolific living female as of 2024.
+Her daughter from the 2019 litter, Telma, gave birth in 2022.